-Kidney Failure & Other Health Concerns Are No Match for This Family
+Kidney Failure Is No Match for This Family

 Teresa Rodriguez was relieved, at least for the moment.
 It was August 2018 and the results of her mammography showed that a lump in her right breast had disappeared completely, casting aside fears of cancer.
 Just to be safe, however, her doctors did a full set of labs.